ndxn/Partners-in-Wine/README.md

 ## Questions the team hopes to answer with the data:

 * How does weather impact wine scores?
     * How do wine scores correlate with rain, temperature, humidity, and sunlight?
+Averages ?
+HOw can we use this to predict wine quality ?
-* How does score vary by region in USA , by type ( red, white)
+    * How does score vary by region in USA , by type ( red, white) ?
-* How does region or soil quality affect wine scores
+* How does soil quality affect wine scores ?
-* Look at other countries - France Grande Cru Classe( Napoleon wine classification )
-* Containers ?
-* Wine by wine ID yearly prediction , by region (diversity east coast vs west coast )
+    * Wine by wine ID yearly prediction , by region